 More than ever, we're working to protect you.
 You can count on us.

-Women opting for an epidural during labor and delivery are not required to be tested for COVID-19.
-Moms who are scheduling inductions or c-sections will be offered testing prior to their procedures, but are not required to have the testing done.
+Women opting for an epidural during labor and delivery are not required to be tested for COVID-19, nor are women scheduling c-sections.
+Moms who are scheduling inductions may be offered testing prior to their procedures, but are not required to have the testing done.

-As of the week of June 1, 2020, all UPMC in-hospital and freestanding outpatient settings are permitting one designated support person for adult patients.
+As of the week of June 1, 2020, all UPMC in-hospital and freestanding outpatient settings are permitting two designated support people for adult patients.
 Support persons are selected by the patient and must be 18 years of age or older.
 For their safety, no children are permitted at this time.

 You do not have to wear a mask while giving birth.
 However, the support person should be masked when in public areas and when staff are in the patient’s room.
 Support persons are not expected to sleep in their mask.
 Support persons can bring and wear their own, or the hospital will provide masks to them.